-Large tables and figures should be reduced to fit an 8 1/2 x 11 inch page, if possible.
-If not, material on approved paper larger than 8 1/2 x 11 inches may be included in the dissertation, provided the page itself is 11 inches vertically and is folded properly.
+Large tables and figures should be reduced to fit and 8 1/2 x 11 inch page, if possible.
+If not, material on approved paper larger than 8 1/2 x 11 inches may be included in the project, provided the page itself is 11 inches vertically and is folded properly.
 The fold on the right side must be at least 1/2 inch from the edge of the paper.
 The second fold, on the left side, if needed, must be at least 1 1/2 inches from the binding edge of the paper.
 The finished page, folded, should measure 8 1/2 x 11 inches.
-If the page is to be bound into the dissertation, the paper submitted to the Division of Graduate Studies must be the same paper as the rest of the manuscript.
+If the page is to be bound into the project, the paper submitted must be the same paper as the rest of the manuscript.